mmanciop/opentelemetry-packaging/README.md

 ## Configuring where telemetry goes

-By default, every auto-instrumentation package exports OTLP to `localhost`, which is unreachable from outside the host.
+By default, every auto-instrumentation package exports OTLP to `localhost`.
 Point it at a real destination with one of the two options below.
-Both are validated end to end by the integration test suite in `packaging/tests/` (see the last paragraph of each option).

 ### Option 1: Declarative SDK configuration file